Playing Fruit Ninja on Your iPhone and iPad: A Real Hands-On Guide

 Good alternatives if you want something different

-If you would rather slow things down and reward precision over speed, 8 Ball Pool is a great pivot that still plays perfectly with a single finger, and our piece on mastering spin and power in 8 Ball Pool will get you winning faster.
+If you would rather slow things down and reward precision over speed, 8 Ball Pool is a solid pivot that still plays well with a single finger, and our piece on mastering spin and power in 8 Ball Pool will get you winning faster.
 And for a wider sense of what plays well on Apple hardware, our roundup of the best gaming apps for iPhone and the wider gaming app hub are where we would start.

 FAQ